Imvoo/GOsu/README.md

 Say we want to grab the latest plays for a specific user.

-1. We first want to grab our API key and paste it in a file in the project directory under the name APIKEY.txt.
+1. We first want to grab our API key and paste it somewhere later to pass into our application.

 2. We then start to setup the database to handle the connections to the Osu!
 Api.